Skip to content

 See example .toml below for how the configuration can be defined.

-# The `configuration` table contains the settings of the study/experiment itself
+# The `configuration` table contains settings of the study/experiment itself

 [configuration]